A Dozen Digital Marketing Tools You’ve Never Heard of — How They Save You Time and Amplify Your Efforts

 - Negative Space: Browse, search or sign up for the email list to receive the latest photos.
 These Creative Commons-licensed images are free to use for both personal and commercial purposes.

 - SplitShire: Free photos and videos galore, all with a creative edge.
 Scroll through for inspiration, click on some of the trending tags or enter your own custom search to find artwork-quality images for your blog, emails, website and more.

 - Life of Pix: With featured photographers every week and an addictive scrollable gallery, be prepared to get lost among these stunning photos.
 Also offering free videos, Life of Pix lets you simply go in and search for images, or join the community to follow your favorite photographers, personalize your own photos and create a portfolio.
 A great resource for both digital marketers and amateur photographers looking to get their images out into the world.

 - Startup Stock Photos: As the name suggests, this free photo resource leans towards the startup economy, but also appeals to “bloggers, publishers, websites, designers, developers, creators and everyone else.”
 That’s you!
 This collection veers towards business-related imagery, so it’s a great place to start if that’s your arena.
-If you really value the site, consider donating to support the creators and keep the creative juices flowing.

 - StockSnap.io: With new images added weekly, this resource gives you the option to search, browse popular/trending queries or categories and check out the latest uploads.
 And, as with all stock photo resources on this list, it’s totally free.

 Double Bonus!
 Create Your Own Infographics with These Free Templates

 Venngage Infographic Templates